 As homeschoolers, we are all about DIYS!
 What better DIY than your own unit study?
-The month of April is National Poetry Month, and it only seems fitting to put together a custom poetry unit.
+The month of April is National Poetry Month, and it only seems fitting to put together a custom poetry unit to celebrate the love for poetry.
 Perhaps you have always been intrigued by poetry or perhaps you are just now stepping into this world of rhythm and meter.
 Either way, helping your kids study poetry is a great supplement to their literature and National Poetry Month is perfect timing!
-If you’ve been considering a study on poetry for your kids, whether they are in elementary school or even high school, we have some great resources to get you started!
+If you’ve been considering a study on poetry for kids, whether they are in elementary school or even high school, we have some great resources for teaching poetry activities!

 How Do You Read a Poem?

 Before we begin sharing poems and learning about poets themselves, let’s discuss how poetry should be read.
 Poetry requires a considerable amount of concentration and analysis.
 However, with practice, it’ll come easier, and the reward will be great!
 Without knowing how to properly read a poem, readers can miss the layers of information, depth of meaning, and stirring emotions that are often packed into just a few lines.
 This website is a fantastic resource for learning how to read a poem; undeniably an essential foundation for a unit study on poetry!

 Types of Poems and Styles of Poetry

 Poetry is about far more than rhyming words and slinging together similar-sounding sentences.
 Poems are blanketed in deep meaning, with purpose carefully woven into each sentence.
 Meanwhile, poets must adhere to strict parameters in their writing.
 To get started with teaching poetry activities, let’s take a look at five popular types of poems: